llessieux/VRGateway/README.md

 Test applications (Selection with command line only for now):

-* Taiko VR (-taiko_vr on the command line).
+* Taiko VR (-psp_taiko on the command line).
 Expects a custom version of the PPSSPP emulator running Taiko no Tatsujin.
 Will display the game on a virtual screen and display a drum with sticks replacing the PSP controls.

+* PSP Patapon game: (-psp_patapon on the command line) Expects a custom version of the PPSSPP emulator running Patapon game (any of the series should work).
+Will display the game on a virtual screen and display 4 drums with sticks replacing the PSP controls.

 * VLC VR: (-vlc_vr with optional -vlc_stereo_vr option)
 Display the screen of VLC in VR.